Homemade Healthy Drinks

 - Always give ripe mangoes.
 Unripe mangoes can cause constipation.

-- Mango puree is better to give than giving a mango juice.
+- Mango puree is better to give than giving mango juice.

-- To prepare mango juice just cur the mango in big slices and grind it in a mixer or juicer.
+- To prepare mango juice just cur the mango into big slices and grind it in a mixer or juicer.

 - Don’t add any sugar or ice cubes.

 - Blend it smoothly and feed your baby with a spoon.

 - Your baby will love it so much.

 - You can also make a yummy mango milkshake by adding milk while grinding it after your baby turns one year old.

 - Lemon juice is not recommended for babies in less than one year.
 And babies who are above one year also should not consume lemon juice in high quantities due to its high acidic nature.

 - You can start introducing lemon as early as 6 months to your baby.
 Just a few drops.